qgis/QGIS-Website/README.md

 Stripe widget can be included to any page with the shortcode `{{<stripe-widget>}}`

 Payment options are implemented with [Payment Links](https://docs.stripe.com/no-code/payment-links).
 Values and links can be updated in data/stripe_products.yml

+### Donors scraping

+Is not ported yet.
+Donors are stored in data/donors.json. [adddonor.pl](https://github.com/qgis/QGIS-Website/blob/master/scripts/adddonor.pl) and related scripts & webhooks should be adapted to the new format

 ## Auto-checking for broken links